 The re-use of facilities may provide more cost-effective solutions.
 In Denmark, Ineos is working on CO2 storage in the Nini West field, which is at the final tail end of production, however without a final investment decision to date.
 The project is known as Project Greensand and is financially backed both by the government and consortium of international companies and research institutes.

-Increased recovery has been a measure of economic success throughout oil and gas’s history, and vast efforts have been put into different methods.
+Enhanced recovery has been a measure of economic success throughout oil and gas’s history, and vast efforts have been put into different methods.
 Pressure support, water and gas injection, extended reach wells and horizontal wells, have all increased recovery from 30% in the 1950’s to 60% in recent years.
 Since the 1970’s CO2 has been used for displacing oil to increase recovery in the US, with CO2 at reservoir conditions having similar fluid density as oil, and in certain conditions becoming miscible, therefore making it ideal for displacing the oil.

 Norwegian Petroleum Directorate and Operators on the Norwegian Continental Shelf have been very successful in increased recovery, gaining record breaking results – positive when considering resource utilization where an IOR Award is presented to the best company every year.
 However, maybe this should be reconsidered when 95% or more is water coming out of the production wells – something which is common.

-To conclude, we see great opportunities for profitable CCUS, combining existing infrastructure in areas of extensive oil and gas production, where huge saline aquifers are located and opportunities exist for CO2 injection as an IOR technique.
+To conclude, we see great opportunities for profitable CCUS, combining existing infrastructure in areas of extensive oil and gas production, where huge saline aquifers are located and opportunities exist for CO2 injection as an EOR technique.